-"How will you keep on top of the constant changes in my business?"
+ASK THEM: "How will you keep on top of the constant changes in my business?"

 It's no secret that successful businesses deal with a lot of change.
-From adding new staff members, to tweaking the product or service you offer, it's likely that your business is forever changing things.
+From adding new staff members, to tweaking the products or services you offer, it's likely that your business is forever changing things.

 It's the way we grow.

-In fact, your business probably looks very different now to how it looked just 12 months ago.
+In fact, your business probably looks very different now to how it looked 12 months ago.